STAR MENU ~ In Honor of Gérard Depardieu

 2. Abbe Faria boroughs and moves a loose stone between his and Dantes’ cell.
 See below for evolving details during their conversations.

 3. Abbe Faria gives up the ghost and Dantes switches places in the funeral bag.
 He is thrown over the walls into the sea.
-Using Faria’s crucifix [reversed Trump XII] he cuts his way free and swims to shore to begin a new life.

 4. Dantes visits his home where he learns his father died of grief and self-imposed starvation.